mattermost/docs/source/deployment/guest-accounts.rst

 Disabling Guest Accounts
 ------------------------

 To disable the Guest Accounts feature, go to **System Console > Authentication > Guest Access > Enable Guest Access** and select ``False``.
-Current Guest Accounts will remain active until guest users are manually marked ``inactive`` in **System Console > User Management > Users**.
+In versions prior to 5.18, current Guest Accounts will remain active until guest users are manually marked ``inactive`` in **System Console > User Management > Users**.

 You can disable individual guest accounts in **System Console > User Management**, via the **Manage Members** modal, or using the ``/kick`` or ``/remove`` commands.

-In version 5.18, when a Guest Account is disabled, the guests will be marked as `inactive`, be logged out of Mattermost, and all their sessions will be revoked.
+In version 5.18, when a single Guest Account is disabled or the feature is disabled, the guests will be marked as `inactive`, be logged out of Mattermost, and all their sessions will be revoked.

 Frequently Asked Questions